arabindo/GNUanimation/index.md

 ## The Final Goal

 I believe, most of you is already equipped with Lagrangian and Hamiltonian formalism.
-So the idea is to show the technique to produce GIFs(Graphics Interchange Format) and then to show how to simulate a simple system when the Lagrangian(or Hamiltonian) of the system is is given a priori.
+So the idea is to show the technique to produce GIFs(Graphics Interchange Format) and then to show how to simulate a simple system when the Lagrangian(or Hamiltonian) of the system is given a priori.
 After the second half, the reader must be able to animate simple systems of their choice.
 In a later post, I'll also show how to do animation from a data file.
 That will give you a wing to use GNUPlot with any other programming language.
 Although GNUPlot terminal can be linked to other programming languages, let's don't make thing complicated with that technical jargon.
 Now it's enough of hunky-junky.
 Let's get into the topic with the so-called 'hello-world GNUPlot script for the animation.

 # Scripted GNUPlot